 Chemical bonding agents

-Bonding agent for plaster
+Bonding agents for plaster and cement stucco.

 How would you like blood on your hands if a piece of one of these sanctuary ceilings fell off and killed somebody ?
 We plastered over the old painted plaster after painting on Euco Weld.